winglang/dts-reader/README.md

 **STATUS**: this is a prototype, and not fully implemented.
 This means that there might be modules that cannot be read and type information that might not be included in the output.

+We should look into https://ts-morph.com/ as an alternative way to read typescript definitions.

 ## Usage

 Clone the repo: